MrBartusek/gif-picker-react/README.md

 ## Obtaining Tenor API v2 key

-In order to use `GifPicker` element you are reqired to provide Tenor API key via `tenorApiKey` prop.
+In order to use `GifPicker` element you are required to provide Tenor API key via `tenorApiKey` prop.
 To obtain this key please follow this simple guide:

 1. Login in to [Google Cloud Console](https://console.cloud.google.com)